 If the average working week is 40 hours, then that equates to approximately 1,960 hours per year.
 The average person begins their working life at age 21 and retires at 65.
 That’s a career that spans 44 years.
 If we use the same 40-hour working week, we arrive at a figure of 91,250 hours!
-That means about one quarter of a person's life will be spent working.
+That means about a third of a person's life will be spent working.
 What's the point?
 It is important to pursue the things that we have a passion for and enjoy doing.

 All students are encouraged to explore their career options by identifying their strengths, interests and skills, which will help them focus on those college majors and careers for which they are best suited.
 Several resources to assist this exploration process have been compiled below.